“A Coalition of the Willing Data-Driven Population Health and Complex Care Innovation in Low-Income Communities”

 Manager, Data Science - Clinical & Business Analytics, Mission Health

 Predictive analytics is playing an increasingly important role in the care of populations of patients.
-It is identifying patients who need special medical intervention, and which interventions are most effective.
+It identifies patients who need special medical intervention and shows the most effective interventions.

-Learn from an MD, chief quality officer, and PhD, data scientist, how they partnered together to achieve improvements.
+Learn how an MD and chief quality officer, and a PhD and data scientist partnered to achieve improvements.
 This presentation will describe the organizational assets, team structures, and technical approaches used to add predictive modeling functionality to existing enterprise data warehouses and reporting structures.
 Learn about the various project management approaches for predictive/data science projects, suggested personnel and data assets required for data science work, and how to avoid technical pitfalls in model development.

 Chief Medical Informatics Officer, Health Catalyst